 Make use of your existing employees

 There are two ways in which your employees can play a big part in your video recruitment strategy.
 Firstly, it’s vital that you get across what it’s like to work with your company and the culture that comes with that.
 Perhaps you might show off your office space, location, amenities, community outreach programs, gym, staff days out or anything else of interest.
 Getting across your identity is key here and you need to make it as enticing as possible.

 Secondly, your employees can become involved in your video recruitment strategy by acting as biographical examples.
 You might consider doing a “day in a life” series where you highlight the responsibilities of each role at your company and how they all tie in together.
 Both of these are should be separate to your job posting video and can go into as much detail as you like.
 Consider positioning these in your “Careers” or “About Us” website landing pages for maximum exposure.

 There is little doubt in the ability social media has to reach many people from all walks of life.
 This is why it’s vital to make social media a part of your video recruitment strategy from the beginning.
 At the very least, consider tapping into the potential of LinkedIn and Medium as well as Twitter and Facebook to share your recruitment video.
 You’ll be surprised with the results if you post your recruitment video to as many platforms as possible.

 Tying in your social media posts with longer, more informed company blog posts is another great way to generate incoming traffic.
 Here, the video on your social media accounts can act as a teaser and direct candidates towards your website or blog for further information.

-Ask candidates to introduce themselves on video
+Ask candidates to introduce themselves on video for recruitment

 The rise of Snapchat, Skype and the like has helped make most people very comfortable when speaking on camera.
 This presents a great opportunity to tie video introductions into your recruitment strategy.